 Sojourn’s Facebook page describes them as “A budding Art Music Movement in NYC”, and as such, SSCTY considers themselves more of a ‘project’ than a band.
 As a group, they actively seek out collaborators in disciplines other than music, incorporating sculptures, paintings and performance artists into their work.
 Although Tim is responsible for the overall sound of the band, he considers anyone who has collaborated with them to be part of the ‘Society’ and says, “The musicians I collaborate with typically have their own music projects going on, so when they come into The SSCTY, they leave their DNA on the material and vice versa.”

-Besides Tim, the core members of SSCTY are Kris Norvet-Manager/Creative Strategist, Mo Ghayour-Visual Arts Director and Juliet Silva-Yae-Art Event Liaison, and former members were John Gross (bass), Rocco Venezia (guitar) and Steve Colon (drums).
+Besides Tim, the core members of SSCTY are Manager/Creative Strategist, Kris Norvet-Manager; Visual Arts Director, Mo Ghayour; Art Liaison, Juliet Silva-Yae, and former members were John Gross (bass), Rocco Venezia (guitar) and Steve Colon (drums).

-We all know rockers have a flair for fashion, but now there’s a new look in town — “Techno MIDI fashion” — where instrument sounds are controlled through a glove or body suit with MIDI triggers!
+And, we all know rockers have a flair for fashion, but now there’s a new look in town—“Techno MIDI fashion”—where instrument sounds are controlled through a glove or body suit with MIDI triggers.

 |Amanda Ruzza (Bass) + Will Hensley (Guitar) will join Sojourner on stage!|